PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 changing the direct call.
 Commit and push only; do not create, reopen, or update a pull request.

+## Direct NDHWC Concat result characterization checkpoint

+The NDHWC Concat transactional cleanup has one direct production call after `_layout_opt_pre_concat_stats` plus one independent execution selected by layout recovery.
+Its runner returns one counter, and the inner owner prunes unused tensors only after a positive rewrite, so the dictionary completely describes owner mutation.

+A strict expected-failure contract selects `_layout_opt_ndhwc_concat_stats` for the direct call and requires it to remain unconsumed.
+It freezes the one-key schema, positive-only cleanup, ModelIR/layout/diagnostics routing, pre-Concat/strided-Slice boundaries, exact sole direct call, and independent layout-recovery selection.

+The focused schema/cleanup, NDHWC fixture, layout-recovery selection, pre-Concat/strided-Slice boundary, architecture, and pass-efficiency gate is `375 passed, 1 xfailed in 18.42s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is the selected direct assignment; production is unchanged at this checkpoint.

+At implementation, replace only the discarded direct expression with the selected assignment and update stale boundary targets.
+Do not change the layout-recovery occurrence in the same unit.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the